changhwang/Lab_Automation/README.md

-# LabAutomation
+# Lab Automation
-LabAutomation is a modular framework for automating multiple devices or instruments capable of being controlled through Python.
+Lab Automation is a modular framework for automating multiple devices or instruments capable of being controlled through Python.
 It can be combined with optimization algorithms for autonomous process optimization.

 ### Table of Contents
 1. [Description](#description)